jonsayer/qr-diskdrive/README.md

 `b64:` On the first QR code only, this flag will start the encoded data if we are dealing with a binary filetype that has been encoded in base64.

+`:z:` On the first QR code only, this flag indicates that out data is zipped.
+The tool will unzip the data after decoding it.

 `::f::FILENAME.XXX::/f::` Encodes the filename on the first QR code.

-`::c0::` Encodes which QR code this is in order.
+`::c0::` Encodes which QR code this is in order, where 0 is the index.
 When scanning by camera, the scanner checks to make sure you have not accidentally scanned a code out of order.

 So, if a jpg file called "example.jpg" is split between 3 QR codes, the first QR code will start with the flag `b64:` followed by the flag `::f::example.jpg::/f::`, then `::c0::`, after which will be the data of the jpg file encoded in base 64.
 The second QR code will start with `::c1::` and the third QR code will start with `::c2::`.
 There is no flag indicating that the file is finished, or that this is the last QR code in a series.